Ravenbrook/mps/procedure/review.rst

     Executing [proc.review.plan](https://github.com/Ravenbrook/mps/blob/d4ef690a7f2a3d3d6d0ed496eff46e09841b8633/procedure/review.rst#52-review-planning)

+    1. Start time 11:31.

-    1. proc.review.plan.time: About 500 lines of code @ 10 lines/minute
+    2. proc.review.plan.time: About 500 lines of code @ 10 lines/minute
        so about 50 mins of checking.

 _`.plan.schedule`: Plan when this review may take place and who should